bajran/Docker-Commands/README.md

  > docker ps -all
 ```
 > To verify whether the image has removed or not, then we need to run above command and check in result whether image has gone or not.

-Note: This image has been their in your host.
 ---------------------------------------------------------------

 > To check images on our host machine, then run